 - Bring a valid form of picture identification.
 Acceptable forms of identification include: Texas or other Resident State Driver’s License (with current address), State Identification Cards or a current Military Identification Card.

 - Bring doctor's medical release or be prepared to sign a medical waiver.
 These releases are required to ensure the applicant's safety during the physical testing.
 A doctor's release must be signed by a medical doctor.

 A brief description of each test (excluding position specific) is outlined below.

 - Vocabulary Test.
 For this test, the applicant will be required to look at a word in context, and answer the multiple choice question with the best choice.
-There are 45 questions with a 20-minute time limit for this test.

 - Reading Comprehension Test.
 For this test, the applicant will be required to read several paragraphs and answer multiple choice questions pertaining to the paragraphs.
-There are 48 questions with a 35 minute time limit for this test.

 - Position Specific Test.
 Position-specific tests may be administered for patrol.
 This test is designed to assess an individual’s response to a typical situation that would be encountered in this position.

 - Physical Readiness Test.
 This test is for officer candidates only.
 An applicant must complete a 2,000 meter row at 50% or above, according to their age, gender and weight.
 Find your minimum requirement HERE.
 A doctor's release or medical waiver will be required prior to taking this test.

 NOTE: Failure to meet the minimum requirements for any of the tests listed above will disqualify an applicant for a period up to Three (3) Months.